ZentaChain/CHAIN-Token-Trade/README.md

 # CHAIN-Token Contract

-The CHAIN-contract is only used to enable the claims of $CHAINs tokens.
+CHAIN-contract is only used to enable the claims of $CHAINs tokens.
 The claim function is only possible for people and companies who have invested in the early stages for the Zentanetwork.

 - Non transfer of $CHAINs token.
 - Non Tradeable Contract.